Kunstmaan/kStrano/README.md

 # Introducing [kStrano][kstrano]

 [Capistrano][capistrano] is an open source tool for running scripts on multiple servers.
 It’s primary use is for easily deploying applications. [kStrano][kstrano] (KumaStrano) is a deployment “recipe” to work with Kunstmaan specific applications to make your job a lot easier.
-It integrates with:

-* [Jenkins][jenkins]
-* [Airbrake][airbrake]
-* [Campfire][campfire]

-When you deploy this will change the [Capistrano][capistrano] deploy flow a bit.
-It will check if there is a successful build available on [Jenkins][jenkins] for your current commit hash.
-If not, it will ask if you want to build it again.
-At the end it will add a Deploy to [Airbrake][airbrake], so that you see which exceptions occurred after your last deploy.
-In the mean time it will also say some stuff on the configured [Campfire][campfire] room.

 # Prerequisites